Diegomca98/ml-practice/README.md

 |   ├── ✔️ Create and check training and validation data batches
 |   ├── ✔️ Visualizing Data to better understand the batches
 ├── 8.
 Preparing Our Inputs and Outputs
+|   ├── ✔️ Choosing a model that suits our problem using transfer learning
 ├── 9.
 Model Experiments
 |   ├── 🕜 Building the Model
-|   ├── 🕜 Evaluating the Model
+|   ├── ❗ Evaluating the Model
-|   └── 🕜 Preventing Overfitting
+|   └── ❗ Preventing Overfitting
 ├── 10.
 Deep Neural Network
-|   ├── 🕜 Training the DNN
+|   ├── ❗ Training the DNN
-|   ├── 🕜 Evaluating Performance with TensorBoard
+|   ├── ❗ Evaluating Performance with TensorBoard
-|   ├── 🕜 Make Predictions
+|   ├── ❗ Make Predictions
-|   ├── 🕜 Transform Predictions to Text
+|   ├── ❗ Transform Predictions to Text
-|   ├── 🕜 Visualizing Predictions
+|   ├── ❗ Visualizing Predictions
-|   └── 🕜 Evaluate Predictions
+|   └── ❗ Evaluate Predictions
 ├── 11.
 Model
-|   ├── 🕜 Save Model
+|   ├── ❗ Save Model
-|   └── 🕜 Load Model
+|   └── ❗ Load Model
 ├── 12.
 Test Data Predictions
-|   ├── 🕜 Predictions with Test Data
+|   ├── ❗ Predictions with Test Data
-|   └── 🕜 Predictions with our own Images
+|   └── ❗ Predictions with our own Images
 └── 13.
 Submit the model to Kaggle
 ```
 ## Competition Overview